esi-neuroscience/acme/doc/source/userguide.rst

     TypeError: unsupported operand type(s) for *: 'int' and 'NoneType'

-In addition, ACME can be used to estimate memory consumption as well as runtime of worker jobs *before* actually launching a full concurrent compute run.
+In addition, ACME can be used to estimate memory consumption as well as runtime of compute jobs *before* actually launching a full concurrent processing run.
 This functionality permits to get a (rough) estimate of resource requirements for queuing systems and it allows to test-drive ACME's automatically generated argument lists prior to the actual concurrent computation.
 For instance,